Public Health (MPH)

 The Master’s in Public Health programme is multi-disciplinary and trans-professional in both its content and the students it generally attracts.
 The MPH has been run successfully in Cardiff since 1989 and has a national and international reputation.

-The Master of Public Health (MPH) course aims to deliver high quality, integrated, multi-disciplinary learning for leadership and problem-solving across the broad field of public health.
+The Master's in Public Health (MPH) course aims to deliver high quality, integrated, multi-disciplinary learning for leadership and problem-solving across the broad field of public health.

 It is a required course for public health trainees in Wales preparing for the examination for membership of the Faculty of Public Health, for whom a supplementary course is available.

-The course aims to provide students with the knowledge to:
+The course aims to provide you with the knowledge to:

 - Quantitatively and qualitatively assess the population’s health and health needs, including the determinants and status of health and well-being and development of effective action.